 At the low end of the market, these apps will extend the default product page’s functionality and allow you to add additional drop-down product option fields to your product page.
 Other apps will be more advanced, enabling image overlays, dynamic visual configuration, and even 3D support.

 While most eCommerce platforms will support custom code changes to the core theme files, third-party apps on Magento can be a better option to add product customization ability to the website instead.

 Four Categories of Product Customizers

-If we had to break it down, there’s four different types of product customizer apps available on Magento which you need to be aware of.
+If we had to break it down, there are four different types of product customizer apps available on Magento which you need to be aware of:

 1 – Product Options Apps